SnorSnor9998/Barcode-Scanning-with-MLKIT/README.md

 ```

-That it.... if u still confuse visit [this](https://github.com/SnorSnor9998/Barcode-Scanning-with-MLKIT/tree/preview).
+That's it.... if u still confuse visit [this](https://github.com/SnorSnor9998/Barcode-Scanning-with-MLKIT/tree/preview).
 There is a small preview when API capturing the image.

 <img src="screenshot/gif2.gif" width="300" height="600"/> </br>